leandroepr/trainees-ecommerce-2022/README.md

 # Welcome to Trainees E-commerce!

-This project aims to establish previous contents of the 80 Lines trainee program, class of 2022.
+This project aims to establish previous contents of the 80Lines trainee program, class of 2022.
 In addition to teaching new techniques and assessing the participants' knowledge and teamwork.

 ---